 Effective on July 1, 2012, you can receive the Federal Pell Grant for no more than 12 semesters or the equivalent (roughly six years) up to a bachelor's degree.

-You’ll receive a notice if you’re getting close to your limit.
+If you’re getting close to your limit a notice will be posted to your financial aid requirements.
 If you have any questions, contact your financial aid office.

 Federal Supplemental Educational Opportunity Grant Program (FSEOG)

 To get an FSEOG, you must fill out the Free Application for Federal Student Aid (FAFSA®) so your college can determine how much financial need you have.

 Students who will receive Federal Pell Grants and have the most financial need will receive FSEOGs first.
 The FSEOG does not need to be repaid.

 The FSEOG program is administered directly by the financial aid office at each participating school and is therefore called “campus-based” aid.
 Not all schools participate.

 The California Student Aid Commission (CSAC) determines Cal Grant recipients.